CITYWIDE TEMPORARY TRAFFIC CONTROL

 - Please refer to our TCP requirement flowchart to determine if a WTCP should be submitted.

 - Click here for LADOT Standard Plan Design Guidelines.

-The Los Angeles Department of Transportation’s ‘Permit Plan Review’ section reviews temporary traffic control plans and temporary signal plans for durations of 72 hours or longer.
+A closure that includes striping changes and/or K-rails for over 72 hours continuously is considered “long-term”.
+The Los Angeles Department of Transportation’s ‘Permit Plan Review’ section reviews long-term temporary traffic control plans and temporary signal plans.

-Temporary traffic control plans are designed to provide for the safe and efficient movement of traffic through and around work zones for large projects that require the long term use of the city’s right-of-way.
-Large project work zones typically include street, lane, and sidewalk closures.
+Temporary traffic control plans are designed to provide for the safe and efficient movement of traffic through and around work zones for large projects that require the long term use of the City’s right-of-way.
+Large project work zones typically include street, travel lane, parking lane, alley and/or sidewalk closures.

 Plan Submittal & Plan Check Process

 The Permit Plan Review Section requires a first submittal meeting for all temporary traffic control, traffic signal, and geometric plan submittals.
 The meeting allows the plan check engineer to understand the project requirements, development layout and impact, and project timelines.

 Visit the Technical Reference Library for links to Standards and Specifications.

 Visit the Plan Review Checklists webpage for checklists, flowcharts and other sample plans.